Location: Lazarus Research Station

 Another voice, male.
 “He’s reacting to outside stimuli.
 Showing an awareness of his surroundings.”

 Shepard’s eyes adjusted to the bright lights around him, but the rest of his body seemed unresponsive.
-Turning his head, he heard the male voice speak again.
-"Oh my God, Miranda.
+Turning his head, he heard the male voice say, “My God, Miranda.
 I think he’s waking up.”

 The woman spoke again, her voice cross.
 “Damn it, Wilson!
 He’s not ready yet.
-Give him another sedative!”
+Give him the sedative!”

 Shepard looked back to his left to see the woman again.
 Probably in charge, his foggy mind thought.
 The woman bent down over him as he tried to reach out to her.

 “Shepard, don’t try to move,” the woman—Miranda?—tried to reassure.

 Shepard could hear his heart beating rapidly, his breath becoming faster.